omertol/R-project/data/README.md

 6. 18 hours from the moment the night started.

 Explanation to every column:
-1. "Investigator" and cloumn no.2 (missing name) - General information about the reserch like: "Experiment Start Time" (date) and "Temperature" .
+1. "Investigator" and cloumn no.2 (missing name) - General information about the recording like: "Experiment Start Time" (date) and "Temperature" .
   "Investigator" - The title
 2. cloumn no.2 - The information
 3. "Time (s)" - Time record of transfer electronic signals by specific neuron, counted in seconds.